-The data types of INTERLISP are lists, atoms, pnames, arrays, large and small integers, floating point numbers, string characters and string pointers.
-Compiled code and hash arrays are currently included with arrays.
+The data types of INTERLISP are lists, atoms, pnames, arrays, large and small integers, floating point numbers, string characters and string pointers.3 Compiled code and hash arrays are currently included with arrays.

-In the descriptions of the various data types given below, for each data type, first the input syntax and output format are described, that is, what input sequence will cause the INTERLISP read program to construct an element of that type, and how the INTERLISP print program will print such an element.
-Next, those functions that construct elements of that data type are given.
-Note that some data types cannot be input, they can only be constructed, e.g. arrays.
-Finally, the format in which an element of that data type is stored in memory is described.
+In the descriptions of the various data types given below, for each data type, first the input syntax and output format are described, that is, what input sequence will cause the INTERLISP read program to construct an element of that

-This section was written by A. K. Hartley.
+This section was written by A. K. Hartley and J. W. Goodwin.